 The easiest way to get started with participating in the governance of the Injective Chain is to join the Injective Discord server or to join the Injective Governance Forum.
 You can participate in governance to list new markets here.

 On the Injective mainnet, INJ stakers can test the governance lifecycle and earn rewards for doing so.
-We’ve been blown away by the community enthusiasm to participate in governance, as we saw hundreds of proposals during the Equinox testnet phase.
+It's mindblowing to witness the community enthusiasm to participate in governance, as hundreds of proposals surfaced during the Equinox testnet phase.

-We are incredibly excited for the journey towards mainnet this year and hope you join us in our mission to create a more free and inclusive financial system through decentralization.
+It's a historical moment in Injective's journey towards mainnet this year and everyone is invited to join in the pursuit of a more free and inclusive financial system through decentralization.

 Additional Reading and References